Chen Yun: Economic management

+In the 1950s, Chen was the CCP's leading economic planner.

 During the 1950s and 1960s, Chen was a proponent of more market-oriented economic measures.
 Looking back, Chen would later believe that it was Mao's errors that most kept China from achieving its Five-Year Plans.
-In 1956, when the 8th National Congress of Chinese Communist Party was held, Chen was elected a vice chairman of the Central Committee.
+In 1956, when the 8th National Congress of Chinese Communist Party was held, Chen was elected as vice chairman of the Central Committee.
 Around that time, both Mao and Chen had come to believe that the economic system, modeled on that of the Soviet Union, was overly centralized, but had different ideas about what to do about it.
 Chen believed that markets should have a larger economic role but remain subject to a state-controlled plan.
 Chen used the metaphor of a caged bird to describe the socialist economy.
 If the cage was too small, the bird would not survive.
 If the cage was left open, the bird would fly away.

+In June 1958, Mao changed the party and government structure by establishing groups in charge of finance, legal matters, foreign affairs, science, and culture and education which bypassed the State Council.
+Chen was made the head of the finance group.

-Mao's idea, rather, was to devolve powers to provincial and local authorities, which were in practice Party committees rather than state technocrats, and to use mass mobilization rather than either a detailed central plan or the market to promote economic growth.
-Mao's program prevailed, and these policies converged with the rest of the ultimately disastrous Great Leap Forward.
+Mao sought to devolve powers to provincial and local authorities, which were in practice Party committees rather than state technocrats, and to use mass mobilization rather than either a detailed central planning or the market to promote economic growth, leading to Chen being sidelined within the party's economic apparatus.
+Mao's program prevailed, and these policies converged with Mao's disregard for supply-demand realities and unchecked, falsified yield data that led to the ultimately disastrous Great Leap Forward and a famine that killed millions.
 By early 1959, the economy was already showing signs of strain.
 In January of that year, Chen Yun published an article calling for increased Soviet aid.
 In March, he published a subdued but general critique of the Leap, especially its reliance on mass movement.
 Economic growth, he asserted, was not simply a matter of speed.
 It required attention to safe working conditions and quality engineering.
 It depended on technical skill, not just political awareness.